3 Min Read

-* U.S. lawmakers say they're confident they can avoid
+* U.S. lawmakers say they're confident they can avoid "fiscal cliff"

 * Existing home sales, homebuilder sentiment climb

 * Indexes up: Dow 1.4 pct, S&P 1.7 pct, Nasdaq 1.8 pct

 NEW YORK, Nov 19 (Reuters) - Wall Street bounced on Monday as investors were heartened by signs of progress in talks to resolve the fiscal crunch and data that showed the housing recovery was gaining strength.

 The major indexes climbed more than 1 percent after tumbling in recent weeks on nervousness over when and if Washington will come to an agreement to avoid the series of tax and spending changes that will start to come into effect in the new year.

 Over the weekend, leading Democratic and Republican lawmakers expressed confidence that they could reach a deal to avert the "fiscal cliff", even as they laid down markers on raising taxes and spending cuts that may make any agreement more difficult.

 "At this point, we haven't seen any of the details, so we're still a bit cautious but optimistic that we will see an agreement reached some time," said Joseph Tanious, global market strategist at J.P.
 Morgan Funds in New York.